krasoffski/pytasks/getting_started_with_python.md

 You can ask me _Which version of Python to learn `Python2` or `Python3`?_
-Unfortunately both :-) but I recommend you to start with `Python 3.5` in case you do not have projects/work requirements for `Python2`.
+Unfortunately both :-) but I recommend you to start with `Python 3.5` in case you do not have projects/work requirements for `Python 2.7`.
 Then you should review breaking changes between versions.

  - Learn Python the Hard Way - Zed Shaw [`Python2`][b1]